ieepirzy/PhySiLight-Tools/README.md

 4. Run the script: `python main.py`

 Each tool has its own README with instructions.

+### 📖 Currently relevant information you might want to know:
+>I am at the end of my 1st year BSc in physics, so don't expect anything mind blowing.\
+>I don't claim to know the full ins and outs of everything that I use.\
+>This repository is a growing collection of small programs, tools, and utilities built during my physics undergrad — mostly in Python.

 ## 🧪 Quality and contribution
 >I don't claim that any of the software here is "the best method" for solving a problem or simulating one.\